Researching keywords is a vital part of SEO; the keywords you choose will be your target.

 That being said, it also depends on your website’s scale.
-Large companies go for keywords with higher search volumes, while small companies focus on low to mid search volumes.
+Large companies use keywords with higher search volumes, while small companies focus on low to mid-search volumes.
 Google will also rank you based on your website’s authority and its use of keywords.

-It’s better to consider keywords with a little bit of competition, so keywords battling for higher ranks can be an accessible entryway for you.
+It’s better to consider keywords with a little competition so keywords battling for higher ranks can be an accessible entryway for you.

 How to Prioritize Keywords